AP Explains: How India’s fast-growing cases topped 3 million

 Telangana has reported about 79,000 total cases.
 But two prominent scientific bodies — the Center for Cellular and Molecular Biology and Indian Institute of Chemical Technology — have warned that an analysis of Hyderabad sewage suggests that the real rate of infection in the city alone could be six times higher than the state’s reported total.

-After conducting the tests of sewage samples at 10 sewage treatment plants, the scientists reported that about 6.6% of Hyderabad’s population of 10 million — 660,000 people — could be infected.
+After testing samples at 10 sewage treatment plants, the scientists reported that about 6.6% of Hyderabad’s population of 10 million — 660,000 people — could be infected.

 RACE TO THE TOP